ivarmlee11/html-css-review/readme.md

 .header p {
   font-size: 18px;
 }
-/* sets font size to 18px in all p tags which are children of tags with the .header class */ .footer {
+/* sets font size to 18px in all p tags which are contained within the .header class */ .footer {
   position: absolute;
   bottom: 0;